 Women’s teams: acrobatics and tumbling, basketball, cross-country, field hockey, ice hockey, golf, lacrosse, rugby, soccer, softball, tennis, volleyball, indoor track, outdoor track; and 14 intramural sports for men and women.

-Athletic facilities include a multi-purpose gymnasium, locker rooms, training rooms, steam room, and a 24,000-square-foot, fully-equipped recreation and fitness center, with a suspended indoor track and outdoor lighted tennis courts plus, on the nearby York Hill campus, the TD Bank Sports Center with twin 3500-seat arenas for exciting Bobcats ice hockey and basketball.
+Athletic facilities include a multi-purpose gymnasium, locker rooms, training rooms, steam room, and a 24,000-square-foot, fully-equipped recreation and fitness center, with a suspended indoor track and outdoor lighted tennis courts plus, on the nearby York Hill campus, the People’s United Center with twin 3500-seat arenas for exciting Bobcats ice hockey and basketball.
 The Rocky Top Student Center offers a fully-equipped fitness center, along with Spinning® and dance studios.

 Financial Aid / Tuition

 Financial aid is essential for many students to attend college.
 Our goal is to help make Quinnipiac as affordable as possible.
-80% of our students receive some form of financial aid.
-Families need to file the FAFSA (school code: 001402) and the CSS Profile form (school Profile code: 3712) by March 1.
+Eighty-five percent of our students receive some form of financial aid.
+Families need to file the FAFSA (school code: 001402) by October 1.

-The University also awards merit-based scholarships, ranging from $9000 to $20,000, to incoming freshmen.
+The University awards merit-based scholarships, ranging from $7,000 to $28,000, to incoming freshmen.
 Awards are based on high school rank in class and SAT (critical reading plus math) or ACT composite scores.

-High school students should begin applying for admission early in their senior year.
-A completed application consists of the application form (electronic or Common application), official high school transcript, official SAT I test scores (or ACT), first quarter grades, personal essay, and one letter of recommendation.
+High school students should begin applying for admission early in the fall of their senior year.
+A completed application consists of the application form (Common application), official high school transcript, official SAT I test scores (or ACT), first quarter grades, personal essay, and one letter of recommendation.
 Admissions will select the highest (critical reading plus math or ACT composite) scores for admission or merit aid.

-The admissions office begins reviewing applications as they become complete and begins notifying students of admission decisions in early January.
-Students applying for the physical therapy, nursing and physician assistant programs should apply by November 15.
+The admissions office begins reviewing applications as they become complete and begins notifying students of admission decisions in November.
+Students applying to the entry-level Physician Assistant program should apply by October 15.
+Students applying to the physical therapy, nursing and occupational therapy programs should apply by November 15.
 We recommend February 1 as the deadline for all other applicants.
-An ‘Early Decision’ option also is offered, which is binding, for freshmen applicants in all programs.
+An ‘Early Decision’ option is available, which is binding, for freshmen applicants in all programs.
 Students applying ‘Early Decision’ must file their application by November 1, followed by their application supporting materials, test scores and letter of recommendation, and submit first quarter grades when they are available.
-In general, Quinnipiac admits between 55-60% of our applicants.
+With a consistently strong applicant pool, Quinnipiac admits between 65-70% of applicants.

-Please visit our website for more information about the application process and our early decision option.
+Please visit our website for more information about the application process and our early decision option -QU.edu.

 Other Cool Facts

 The best way to get to know more about Quinnipiac is to visit our campus.
 Enjoy a student-led campus tour, attend a group information session or open house event and/or schedule an individual interview.
-Register for any of the above through our convenient online appointment calendar, which you can find on our website.
+Register for an event at www.qu.edu/visit.

 November 1 – Early Decision deadline

-November 15 – Deadline for freshmen Physician Assistant, Physical Therapy and Nursing applicants
+November 15 – Application deadline for freshmen Nursing, Occupational Therapy and Physical Therapy programs